USS Tahoma: Civil War operations

-Assigned to the East Gulf Blockade
+1862

-Assigned to the East Gulf Blockading Squadron, Tahoma remained with this force for her entire career through the Civil War.
+The Tahoma was assigned to the East Gulf Blockading Squadron and remained there until the end of the war.
 On 26 April 1862, while patrolling east of Sea Horse Key, Florida, the screw gunboat chased a schooner until the quarry ran aground where she was destroyed.
 Two months later, Tahoma raided St. Marks, Florida, burned a barracks and destroyed a battery of cannon before heading out to sea, unscathed.

-Blockade runner Uncle Mose carelessly approaches Tahoma

 While patrolling off the Yucatan Peninsula on 7 July, Tahoma captured the blockade-running schooner Uncle Mose, which had sailed unawares up to where the gunboat had anchored.
 Comdr.
 Howell later reported that the Confederate captain was astonished "at finding a man-of-war where we were anchored."
 The prize was laden with 115 bales of badly needed cotton.

-Sending ashore a landing party on Sea Horse Key

 After patrol duty in the late summer and early fall, Tahoma helped to destroy three important Confederate salt works.
 On the morning of 6 October, Tahoma, and Somerset lay to off Sea Horse Key and sent ashore a landing party of 111 men in eight boats.
 A pre-landing bombardment of shell, shrapnel, and canister fired from the howitzers mounted in two of the boats scattered some 20 to 30 armed Confederate guerrillas.

 The sailors quickly landed and deployed to cover the boats.
 Working parties destroyed 28 boilers and burned all buildings in the vicinity.
 As Howell subsequently reported:

 the expedition was entirely successful ... no confusion was exhibited on landing ... no useless expenditure of ammunition, and no one hurt.

-Capturing seven blockade runners
+1863

 While operating along the Florida coast during the first six months of 1863, Tahoma captured seven blockade runners: the cotton-laden sloop Silas Henry at Tampa Bay on 8 January; British schooner Margaret off St. Petersburg, Florida, on 1 February; the yacht Stonewall off Pea Creek(now called the Peace River) on 22 February; schooner Crazy Jane, carrying a cargo of cotton and turpentine, near Gadsden's Point on 5 May; cotton-carrying schooner Statesman in Tampa Bay on 6 June; the British blockade-running schooner Harrietton off Anclote Keys on 18 June; and Mary Jane, destroyed on the same day at Clearwater, Florida.

+On 7 July, the ships crew captured an unnamed flatboat loaded with sugar and molasses near the Manatee River.

 Also during this period, Tahoma engaged a Confederate shore battery at Gadsden's Point on 2 April.

-Attacking and destroying vital Confederate salt works

 Tahoma and Adela landed an expeditionary force at Tampa, Florida, on 17 October 1863 and burned the steamer Scottish Chief as well as the sloop Kate Dale.
 Operating out of Key West, Florida, from January 1864, Tahoma launched two daring raids against Confederate salt works in February of that year.